kbsecret/kbsecret/README.md

 To use the completions for zsh, add the completions directory to your `$fpath` or copy the `completions/_kbsecret` file to any of the directories in it.

+To use the fish completions, copy `completions/kbsecret.fish` to your `~/.config/fish/completions` folder.

 Please feel free to contribute completion scripts for other shells!